 - Children self-reported their height and weight each year

-- body mass index was computed from these self-reported values.
+- BMI was computed from these self-reported values.

 Intake of FFA was determined by the answer to "How often do you eat fried food away from home (e.g., French fries, chicken nuggets)?," with response categories of: